Non-stop flights to Bangkok (BKK)

 Flights from Myanmar (Burma) to Bangkok

 From Mandalay, direct flights are offered by Myanmar Airways.
-This is a seasonal route that starts in May and ends in October.

 From Yangon, direct flights are offered by Myanmar, Myanmar Airways and Thai Airways (Star Alliance).